Rigorous derivation of the full primitive equations by the scaled Boussinesq equations with rotation: The estimate on

-\begin{proposition} Suppose that~$(v_0,\r_0) \in H^2(\O)$,~with~$\dz{\nh \d v_0}=0$.~Then there exists a positive constant~$\l_0$~such that the system~(\ref{fl:Ve0})-(\ref{fl:zWe})~has the following first order energy estimate for any~$t \in [0,T_*)$,~provided that where and~$C$~is a positive constant that does not depend on~$\e$. \end{proposition} \begin{proof} Taking the~$L^2(\O)$~inner product of the first three equation~in the system~(\ref{fl:Ve0})-(\ref{fl:zWe})~with~$-\la V_\e$,~$-\la W_\e$~and~$-\la \g_\e$,~respectively,~then it follows from integration by parts that note that the resultants have been added up.
+\begin{proposition} Assume that $(v_0,\r_0) \in H^2(\O)$ with $\dz{\nh \d v_0}=0$.~Then there exists a small positive constant $\l_0$ such that the system (\ref{fl:Ve0})-(\ref{fl:zWe}) has the following first order energy estimate for any~$t \in [0,T^*_\e)$, provided that where Here $C$ is a positive constant depending only on $Re_1$, $Re_2$, $Rt_1$ and $Rt_2$. \end{proposition} \begin{proof}[Proof.]
+Taking the $L^2(\O)$ inner product of (\ref{fl:Ve0}), (\ref{fl:dnw}) and (\ref{fl:nge}) with $-\la V_\e$, $-\la W_\e$ and $-\la \g_\e$, respectively, then from integration by parts it follows that where we have used the following fact that Noting that the fact $|v| \leq \frac{1}{2}\dz{|v|}+\dz{|\p_{z}v|}$, we use the incompressible condition, Lemma \ref{le:phi} and Young inequality to obtain Due to the the incompressible condition, H\"{o}lder inequality and Young inequality, we reach By the similar method as the integral term $R_1$, the integral term $R_3$ can be bounded as Similarly, we have Adding (\ref{fl:laV}), (\ref{fl:law}), (\ref{fl:221}) and (\ref{fl:nla}) yields Setting $\l_0=\sqrt{\frac{5}{12C_\sigma}}$, and then using the following smallness condition it deduces from (\ref{fl:VWr}) that By virtue of the Gronwall inequality, from Proposition \ref{po:lss}, \ref{po:b1T} and \ref{po:a2t} it follows that note that we have used the fact $(V_\e,W_\e,\g_\e)|_{t=0}=0$.
+This completes the proof. \end{proof}